GorillaStack/acl/README.md

 # ACL

-ACL is a JavaScript library based on the [Zend Permissions ACL](https://github.com/zendframework/zend-permissions-acl) library.
+ACL is a JavaScript library based on the [Zend Permissions ACL](https://github.com/zendframework/zend-permissions-acl) library that works equally well on the server as in the browser.

 ## Introduction